-A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30% - 50% Downside Risk
+A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30-50% Downside Risk

 -

-RLGT's bad debt is surging, and is a function of its strategic operating partner arrangements as noted in the Company's Risk Factor below:
+RLGT's bad debt is surging and is a function of its strategic operating partner arrangements as noted in the Company's Risk Factor below:

 If our strategic operating partners fail to maintain adequate reserves against unpaid customer invoices, or if we are unable to offset against commissions earned and payable by us to our strategic operating partners for unpaid customer invoices, our results of operations and financial condition may be adversely affected.